NeoSpheres/hire-test-laravel/README.md

 - All new business logic is implemented in `TireMaintenanceController` and `TireMaintenanceService`.
 - OpenAPI annotations are provided directly in the controller for easy maintenance and discoverability.

+---

+## Postman Collection

+A Postman collection (`NeoSpheres.postman_collection.json`) is provided in the repository.
+You can use it to quickly test and explore the Tire Maintenance API endpoints.
+Import it into Postman to get started with example requests for listing, creating, and processing tire maintenance requests.